jelder/haproxy_cluster/README.md

 `HAProxyCluster` provides a simple MapReduce-like framwork on top of `HAProxyInsance`.

-`check_haproxy` provides a Nagios- and shell-scripting-friendly interface for `HAProxyCluster`.
+`check_haproxy` provides a shell scripting interface for `HAProxyCluster`.
+Exit codes are meaningful and intended to be useful from Nagios.

 Do you need to do rolling restarts of your application servers?
 This example assumes that `option httpchk` has been enabled for `myapp`.